Group-5-Final-Project/Final-Project/README.md

 ## DATABASE

 For the database portion of this project, we chose postgreSQL to store both the raw and processed datasets.
-The raw data from [Twitter Data.ipynb](https://github.com/Group-5-Final-Project/Final-Project/blob/64dac68ad1fa2f064f81b6050a1aceaaf959845e/Twitter%20Data.ipynb) is saved in the "Tweets" table.
+The raw data from [Twitter Data.ipynb](https://github.com/Group-5-Final-Project/Final-Project/blob/64dac68ad1fa2f064f81b6050a1aceaaf959845e/Twitter%20Data.ipynb) is saved in the `Tweets` table.
 The processed data is then saved into `NLP_tweets`, and `tweets_chart`, to be used for visualizations and the machine learning model.

 During the machine learning stage, a new table, `encoded_data` was created to assign numerical values to each sentiment.
 This table was joined with `NLP_tweets` to create a new table, `complete_sentiment`.
 Please refer to [schema.sql](https://github.com/Group-5-Final-Project/Final-Project/blob/c5808e3c5d6ae66e9610cad2e91dee60ae825a2e/schema.sql) for more information.